 Thomas and John Knoll developed Photoshop in 1988 but quickly sold it to Adobe.
 Today it has become the de facto industry standard for any raster graphics editing across the globe.
 Yet like all other tools, it isn’t perfect.

 From price to how certain things get done, architecture and technology have given rise to many formidable alternatives.
+Here are a few of them that we adore.

 1. Affinity Photo